-To exit Computer Setup menus without saving your changes, select Main, select Ignore Changes and Exit. and then select Yes.

-To save your changes and exit Computer Setup menus, select Main, select Save Changes and Exit, and then select Yes.
+- To exit Computer Setup menus without saving your changes, select Main, select Ignore Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter. - To save your changes and exit Computer Setup menus, select Main, select Save Changes and Exit, and then select Yes.